JuanMiguelVC/teamable-app/README.md

 # teamable-app
-This is a demo project for the IT begginers course from Techworld with Nana Link to the course description: https://www.techworld-with-nana.com/it-beginners-course
+This is a demo project for the IT begginers course from Techworld with Nana.
+Link to the course description: https://www.techworld-with-nana.com/it-beginners-course

+### To build the application, execute

+    npm run build

+### To start the application, execute

+    node server.js

 ### To run the tests execute